Structured vs. unstructured data: which one is better for SEO?

 Query LanguageStructured Query LanguageJSON, No-SQL

-ExamplesName, Age, Profession, Addresses, etc.Email text, images, generic descriptions
+ExamplesName, age, profession, addresses, etc.Email text, images, and generic descriptions

-Now that we’ve done the structured vs. unstructured data comparison, you know that the former is better.
+Now that we’ve compared structured vs unstructured data, you know that the former is generally better.
 Now, let’s learn how to use structured data for SEO.

-How to Use Structured Schema Markups for SEO
+How to Use Structured Schema Markup for SEO

 Here is a step-by-step process on how to use structured data for SEO: